-The College's Full-time Equivalent Student (FTES) fall patterns somewhat follow the headcount trends; however, the annual trend in recent years may include more shifting of summer FTES from one fiscal year to the next.
-Growth in fall FTES dropped sharply in 2016 then slowed after that year.
+The College's actual/reported Full-time Equivalent Student (FTES) fall patterns somewhat follow the headcount trends; however, the annual trend in recent years may include more shifting of summer FTES from one fiscal year to the next.
+Academic year 2019-20 was the last "normal" year before the COVID-19 pandemic lockdowns.